The CDC wants to encourage circumcision–but it’s psychologically and emotionally damaging

 The circumcision of children has myriad negative psychological consequences that the CDC has failed to consider.
+This is being called circumcision’s psychological damage or harm.
 Removing healthy tissue in the absence of any medical need harms the patient and is a breach of medical providers’ ethical duty to the child.
 We believe that all people have a right to bodily autonomy and self-determination and deeply respect this fundamental tenet of international human rights law (UNESCO 2005).
 As children cannot advocate for themselves, they need adults to understand the complexities of their emotional experiences and provide them special protection.
 We oppose the CDC’s circumcision recommendation and encourage all parents to do the same in order to protect their children from physical and psychological harm.

 Anand, K.J., & Scalzo, F.M.
 (2000).
 Can adverse neonatal experiences alter brain development and subsequent behavior?
 Biol Neonate, 77, 69-82.

 Berg, R., & Berg, G. (1983).
 Castration complex: Evidence from men operated for hypospadias.
 Acta Psychiatrica Scandinavica, 68, 143-153.